Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 The information in the brief version is excerpted directly from the full-text guidelines.
 The brief version is a compilation of the tables and boxed recommendations.

 Microsporidia are protists related to fungi, defined by the presence of a unique invasive organelle consisting of a single polar tube that coils around the interior of the spore.
 They are ubiquitous organisms and are likely zoonotic and/or waterborne in origin.
-The microsporidia reported as pathogens in humans include Encephalitozoon cuniculi, Encephalitozoon hellem, Encephalitozoon (syn Septata) intestinalis, Enterocytozoon bieneusi, Trachipleistophora hominis, Trachipleistophora anthropophthera, Pleistophora species, P. ronneafiei, Vittaforma (syn Nosema) corneae, Microsporidium sp., Nosema ocularum, Anncaliia (syns Brachiola/Nosema) connori, Anncaliia (syn Brachiola) vesicularum, and Anncaliia (syns Brachiola/Nosema) algerae.1-7 In the pre-antiretroviral (ART) era, reported prevalence rates of microsporidiosis varied between 2% and 70% among HIV-infected patients with diarrhea, depending on the diagnostic techniques employed and the patient population described.2-4,7 The incidence of microsporidiosis has declined with the widespread use of effective ART, but continues to occur among HIV-infected patients who are unable to obtain ART or to remain on it.8 Microsporidiosis is increasingly recognized among HIV-uninfected persons, including children, travelers, organ transplant recipients, contact lens wearers, and the elderly.
-In patients with immune suppression, clinical signs related to microsporidiosis are most commonly observed when CD4 T lymphocyte cell (CD4) counts are <100 cells/µL.2-4,7
+Phylogenetic studies now place microsporidia with the Cryptomycota as the basal branch of the fungal kingdom (or alternatively as a sister phylum).1 The microsporidia reported as pathogens in humans include Encephalitozoon cuniculi, Encephalitozoon hellem, Encephalitozoon (syn Septata) intestinalis, Enterocytozoon bieneusi, Trachipleistophora hominis, Trachipleistophora anthropophthera, Pleistophora species, P. ronneafiei, Vittaforma (syn Nosema) corneae, Tubulonosema acridophagus, Endoreticulatus sp., Nosema ocularum, Anncaliia (syns Brachiola/Nosema) connori, Anncaliia (syn Brachiola) vesicularum, Anncaliia (syns Brachiola/Nosema) algerae, and Microsporidium sp.2-8 In the pre-antiretroviral therapy (ART) era, reported prevalence rates of microsporidiosis varied between 2% and 70% among patients with HIV with diarrhea, depending on the diagnostic techniques employed and the patient population described.3-5,8 The incidence of microsporidiosis has declined with the widespread use of effective ART, but continues to occur among patients with HIV who are unable to obtain ART or to remain on it.9 Microsporidiosis is increasingly recognized among persons without HIV, including children, travelers, organ transplant recipients, contact lens wearers, and the elderly.
+In patients with immune suppression, clinical signs related to microsporidiosis are most commonly observed when CD4 T lymphocyte cell (CD4) counts are <100 cells/mm3.3-5,8

-The most common manifestation of microsporidiosis is gastrointestinal tract infection with diarrhea; however, encephalitis, ocular infection, sinusitis, myositis, and disseminated infection have also been described.2-4,7
+The most common manifestation of microsporidiosis is gastrointestinal tract infection with diarrhea; however, encephalitis, ocular infection, sinusitis, myositis, and disseminated infection have also been described.3-5,8

-Patients with AIDS who have CD4 counts <200 cells/µL should avoid untreated water sources (AIII).
-Additional recommendations include general attention to hand washing and personal hygiene, avoiding eating undercooked meat or seafood, and limiting exposure to animals known to be infected with microsporidia (BIII).10 The precautions described in the section on cryptosporidiosis also are applicable to microsporidiosis (see also Appendix: Food and Water-Related Exposures).
+Patients with AIDS who have CD4 counts <200 cells/mm3 should avoid untreated water sources (AIII).
+Additional recommendations include general attention to hand washing and personal hygiene, avoiding eating undercooked meat or seafood, and limiting exposure to animals known to be infected with microsporidia (BIII).11 The precautions described in the section on cryptosporidiosis also are applicable to microsporidiosis.

-Data suggest that treatment with ART enables a patient’s own defenses to eradicate microsporidia,11,12 and administration of ART with immune restoration (an increase in CD4 count to >100 cells/µL) is associated with resolution of symptoms of enteric microsporidiosis, including illness caused by E. bieneusi.11-14 All patients therefore should be offered ART as part of the initial management of microsporidial infection (AII).
+Data suggest that treatment with ART enables a patient’s own defenses to eradicate microsporidia,12,13 and administration of ART with immune restoration (an increase in CD4 count to >100 cells/mm3) is associated with resolution of symptoms of enteric microsporidiosis, including illness caused by E. bieneusi.12-15 All patients therefore should be offered ART as part of the initial management of microsporidial infection (AII).
 They should be given fluid support if they have signs of diarrhea and dehydration (AII).
 Patients with malnutrition and wasting should be treated with nutritional supplementation (AIII).
 Antimotility agents can be used if required for diarrhea control (BIII).

-Albendazole, a benzimidazole that binds to β-tubulin, has activity against many species of microsporidia, but it is not effective against Enterocytozoon infections or V. corneae.
-The tubulin genes of both E. bieneusi19 and V. corneae20 have amino acid residues associated with albendazole resistance.
-Albendazole is only recommended for initial therapy of intestinal and disseminated microsporidiosis caused by microsporidia other than E. bieneusi and V. corneae (AII).21-23
+Albendazole, a benzimidazole that binds to β-tubulin, has activity against many species of microsporidia, but it is not effective against Enterocytozoon or V. corneae infections.
+The tubulin genes of both E. bieneusi20 and V corneae21 have amino acid residues associated with albendazole resistance.
+Albendazole is only recommended for initial therapy of intestinal and disseminated microsporidiosis caused by microsporidia other than E. bieneusi and V. corneae (AII).22-24

-Ocular infections caused by microsporidia should be treated with topical Fumidil B (fumagillin bicylohexylammonium) in saline (to achieve a concentration of 70 µg/mL of fumagillin) (BII).21 Topical fumagillin is the only formulation available for treatment in the United States and is investigational.
+Ocular infections caused by microsporidia should be treated with topical Fumidil B (fumagillin bicylohexylammonium) in saline (to achieve a concentration of 70 µg/mL of fumagillin) (BII).22 Topical fumagillin solution needs to be made by a compounding pharmacy as it is not commercially available in the United States and is investigational.
 Although clearance of microsporidia from the eye can be demonstrated, the organism often is still present systemically and can be detected in urine or in nasal smears.
 Therefore, the use of albendazole as a companion systemic agent to fumagillin is recommended in ocular infections (BIII).

 Special Considerations with Regard to Starting ART

-As noted above, all patients should be offered ART as part of the initial management of microsporidial infection and also fluid support if they have signs of diarrhea and dehydration (AII).
-Data suggest that treatment with ART, which results in immune reconstitution, enables a patient’s own defenses to eradicate microsporidia.11,12
+As noted above, all patients should be offered ART as part of the initial management of microsporidial infection and fluid support if they have signs of diarrhea and dehydration (AII).
+Data suggest that treatment with ART, which results in immune reconstitution, enables a patient’s own defenses to eradicate microsporidia.12,13

 Monitoring of Response to Therapy and Adverse Events (Including IRIS)